All Episodes

 There's North Korea, there's Harvey Weinstein, there's the NFL.

-Hannity exclusive interview with uh President Trump.
+Hannity, exclusive interview with President Trump.

-Speaking of which, Bill Clinton, you know, they very close to Harvey Weinstein, big Democrat, big donor, Harvey Weinstein, not just a donor, a bundler.
+Speaking of which, Bill Clinton, you know, very close to Harvey Weinstein, big Democrat, big donor, Harvey Weinstein, not just a donor, a bundler.

-You both play golf, do you both like this?
+Do you both like this?

-Uh so I guess they found something in common that they like to do.
+So I guess they found something in common that they like to do.

-And uh now who's this this is Harvey introducing Bill Clinton.
+This is Harvey introducing Bill Clinton.

 This is years ago.

-No, it's from uh right after the election.
+No, it's from right after the election.

-Oh, it's right after the election?
+Oh, it's right after the election.

 This is Harvey and Bill Clinton.